The Gradebook includes several icons and colors that may display in the assignment columns, assignment groups, and Total column.

 The Grade Detail Tray Warning Icon displays a warning icon for assignments that are not calculated as part of the final grade.
 This icon displays if the Do not count this assignment towards the final grade option is selected, or if the assignment is in a weighted assignment group with no weighted percentage.

 The Grade Detail Tray also reflects if assignment grades are hidden.

-The unshaded Visibility icon indicates that a manual posting policy is currently in place and future grades are hidden from student view or that a manual posting policy was previously used to hide grades in an assignment.
-If you have selected a manual posting policy for a course, all assignments that do not have hidden grades will display the unshaded Visibility icon.
+The Manual label indicates that a manual posting policy is currently in place and future grades are hidden from student view or that a manual posting policy was previously used to hide grades in an assignment.
+If you have selected a manual posting policy for a course, all assignments that have hidden grades will display the Visibility icon.

 When grades are hidden from student view, the Total column also displays the Visibility icon to indicate that the total grade in the Gradebook differs from the total grade viewed by the student.

 The New Gradebook includes a default set of colors that indicate various statuses for assignments:

 - Green : Resubmitted assignment